 Keep Cash in Small Bills

-Keep cash in small bills ready to use in your home in a safe secure place.
 If the banks are closed for days, weeks, or months, the money you have in your home will be your saving grace.
-Your monthly deposits from income will not be available if the banks have zero electricity.
+Your monthly deposits from payroll income or things like Social Security may not be available if the banks are struggling without power.
 They will be unable to take or disperse any funds.
 Those ATMs will not work without power.

 Stock Up On the Right Foods

-Stock up on food you will eat, lots of it, here’s a checklist that I designed that may help: What Do I Have: basics like honey, sugar, flour, baking powder, baking soda, and spices so you can make meals from scratch.
-I also have: Where Do I Start
+Stock up on food you will eat, lots of it.
+Here’s a checklist that I designed that may help: What Do I Have: basics like honey, sugar, flour, baking powder, rice, beans, pasta, baking soda, and spices so you can make meals from scratch.
+I also offer this handy post: Where Do I Start

 Grab Recipe Books

-Go to thrift stores and get old cookbooks with recipes you would like to make.
+Go to thrift stores and get old cookbooks with recipes you would like to make with the stored items you have in your emergency prep inventory.
 The internet will not work if we lose power.
 Have several hard copy cookbooks available as references.

 Learn to Bake

-Learn to make bread or crackers.
-If you know how to make these teach your neighbors, they will need to learn this old-school skill, I promise.
-If you do know this skill, then start showing everyone around you!
+Learn to make bread, tortillas, biscuits, and crackers.
+If you know how to make these, then teach your neighbors, they will need to learn these old-school skills, I promise.
+If you do know how to bake and make meals from scratch with your stored items, then be consistent in using those skills so you can stay current, and also start showing everyone around you!

 Store more water than you have ever dreamed of storing.
-By the way, when you fill your containers use a lead-free hose made after 2007 like this one: NeverKink 8612-50 5/8-Inch-by-50-Foot Boat and Camper Hose
+By the way, when you fill your containers use a lead-free hose made after 2007 like this one: NeverKink Lead-Free Camper Hose.
+Storing water is probably my most frequently covered subject.
+Over the years I’ve discussed what containers to use based on the size of your family and how much storage space you have.
+Also, how to preserve the water so you don’t have to swap it out as often.

 Get Soil Ready to Garden

 Get some soil ready to garden, you will need to produce your own food, please do it NOW.
-Please get some garden tools, you will need them.
+You’ll need to get some garden tools.
 Seeds are needed as well.
 Check your local garden nursery for plants/seeds that you can grow where you live.

-Store fuel such as propane (outside), inside your garage, or shed you can store charcoal briquettes (without the starter fluid), lump charcoal, clean pine cones, and wood scraps.
+Store fuel, such as propane, outside.
+Inside your garage or shed, you can store charcoal briquettes (without the starter fluid), lump charcoal, clean pine cones, and wood scraps.
 Please store them in air-tight containers so they will last longer.
 I use 5-gallon buckets with Gamma lids.
-Gamma Seal Lid Variety Pack – 6 Colors and 5-gallon buckets 5 Gallon White Bucket & Gamma Seal Lid – Food Grade Plastic Pail & Gamma2 Screw Seal Tight Lid (Red) I also store butane fuel 12 Butane Fuel GasOne Canisters for Portable Camping Stoves
+Gamma Seal Lid Variety Pack – 6 Colors and 5-gallon buckets 5 Gallon White Bucket & Gamma Seal Lid I also store butane fuel 12 Butane Fuel

 Epic First Aid Kit